-1.4 Overall assessment of the suitability of the available information for the assessment
+1.4 Overall assessment of the suitability of the available information for assessing the Geographical BSE-risk

-• The information available was sufficient to complete the assessment.
+The information provided in the dossier and by additional sources was sufficient to carry out the assessment.

-2. STABILITY
+2. Stability

-2.1 Ability of the BSE/cattle system to identify and eliminate BSE-infected animals before they are processed
+2.1 Ability to identify BSE-cases and to eliminate animals at risk of being infected before they are processed